siegeon/magic.lambda.scheduler/README.md

 custom repetition pattern, the `custom-pattern` parts resolves to your `IRepetitionPattern` create function, and the _"some-arguments-here"_ parts will be passed into your above `ExtPattern` constructor, and allows you to parametrize your pattern any ways you see fit.

+### [tasks.scheduler.start]

+Notice, this slot is not intended for being directly invoked by your code, but internally used by Magic after the system has been setup.
+But if you intend to significantly change the internals of Magic, the way it works is that it requires an integer number between 1 and 100, that sets the maximum number of concurrently executed tasks on the scheduler parts, and also schedules all tasks persisted into your database.

+Typically you would _never directly invoke this slot yourself_, but rather rely upon Magic's middleware to automatically take care of starting the scheduler for you.
+The scheduler is automatically started as Magic starts.
+If you want to change the number of concurrent threads in your particular Magic installation, this can be achieved by changing the `magic:scheduler:max-threads` configuration setting and restarting your Magic backend.
+The default number of concurrently executed tasks are 8, unless explicitly changed through your configuration settings.
+This implies that only 8 tasks will be scheduled to execute in parallel at the same time, resulting in any tasks beyond that will be queued up and have to wait for another task to finish before it's allowed to execute.
+This prevents the task scheduler from exhausting your backend server due to too many threads executing at the same time.

 ### Internals